1.3: Physical-Chemical Foundations

 - CH3CO2H(aq) + H2O(l) ↔ H3O+(aq) + CH3CO2-(aq)

-Assume that at time t=0, 0.1 mole of HCl and CH3CO2H were added to two different beakers.
-At this point the forward reaction is favored, but obviously to different extents.
-The RTln Q would be identical for both acids since each reactant is present at 0.1 M, but no products yet exist.
+At time t=0, 0.1 mole of HCl and CH3CO2H were added to two different beakers.
+The forward reaction is favored at this point, but obviously to different extents.
+The RTln Q would be identical for both acids since each reactant is at 0.1 M, but no products exist.
 However, the ΔGo is negative for HCl and positive for acetic acid since HCl is a strong acid.
 Hence at t=0, ΔG for the HCl reaction is much more negative than for acetic acid.
 This is summarized in the table below.
 The direction of the arrow shows if products (-->) or reactants (<---) are favored.
 The size of the arrow shows very approximately to what extent the ΔG term is favored

 Reaction at t=0 | ΔGo | RTln Q | ΔG |